Warren-SJ/Photorealistic-Style-Transfer/README.md

 # Photorealistic-Style-Transfer

 This repository contains a summary of the research paper [Photorealistic Style Transfer via Wavelet Transforms](https://arxiv.org/pdf/1903.09760v2.pdf) by Jaejun Yoo, Youngjung Uh, Sanghyuk Chun, Byeongkyu Kang and Jung-Woo Ha.
 Additionally it contains a PyTorch implementaion of the model.
 This was obtained from the official repository by the authors [here](https://github.com/clovaai/WCT2/tree/master).
 This repository serves as an exploration of the paper by me and is not an official implementation of the paper.
+All pretrained models and weights are obtained from the official repository.

 ## Introduction